 There are similar variants to this situation as well.
 At the end of the discussion, one of the assessors comes in and plays the part of someone who didn’t receive a car.
 You have to comfort her and this tests your empathising skills as well.
 In order to do well in this group discussion you have to bear in mind the key values, mentioned above as well as not being too overbearing.
 For more information and tips, see our group exercise section.

-Emirates Cabin Crew Interview At a date that has been previously arranged at the Emirates assessment day you will face the final interview.
+At a date that has been previously arranged at the Emirates assessment day, you will face the final interview.
 This is the last step of the Emirates cabin crew recruitment process.
 Some popular Emirates cabin crew interview questions include the following:

 These questions are just a sampling of what you will receive on the day.
-However, in order to answer these questions correctly it is worthwhile to check out our STAR method articles as well as the perfect preparation: our interview preparation package.
+However, in order to answer these questions correctly, be sure to utilize the and our interview preparation package.